webgefrickel/webgefrickel.de/public/content/3-blog/20-a-modern-mutt-setup/article.en.md

 Before we get started, let me just tell you a bit about how I use email, since this will be reflected in the configuration and some keyboard-shortcuts:

 - I practice zero-inbox: stuff that still is in my inbox is a todo-item, everything else will either be archived, deleted or marked as spam and thus moved into another folder away from the inbox.
-- I currently have 5 IMAP-email accounts with different email-service-providers, none of them being a Google Mail Account (I still have one, but emails from there will just be forwarded to my main address)
+- I currently have 4 IMAP-email accounts with different email-service-providers, none of them being a Google Mail Account (I still have one, but emails from there will just be forwarded to my main address)
 - I have only one archive-folder per email account, I don't sort emails into project/customer-folders, I prefer to search through my emails instead.
 - I want to fetch my emails manually.
 No push, no notifications, no distractions.
 - I don't care about writing HTML-emails (and neither should you).
 - I write emails in English and German in Vim.
-- I run a current versino of macOS.
+- I run a current version of macOS.
 - I have an address book with important email addresses that I like to use via CardDAV-Sync, autocompletion for when writing emails is a must.
 - All emails will be synced to a local folder on my computer, as an eternal backup.